JwBZx/CheatSheet/2. Meteor/Meteor Definitions.md

 <h1>Meteor Definitions</h1>

-<b>#1: Meteor (JavaScript Framework):<b>
+<b>#1: Meteor (JavaScript Framework):</b>
 There is a lot to love about the Meteor JavaScript Framework: (1) With nothing but JavaScript, you’re able to build modern, real-time web applications for both desktop and mobile platforms.
 (2) Beginning developers can quickly build something impressive and useful, while more advanced developers can appreciate Meteor’s flexibility.
 (3) There’s an active community that organizes meetups, publishes free training material (like this book), and offers help wherever possible.
 Meteor adds the html tags to the beginning and end of the file, and it automatically includes any resources contained within the project’s folder (like JavaScript and CSS files).
 This isn’t the most remarkable feature in the world, but one of Meteor’s core philosophies is developer happiness, so there’s plenty of time-saving features like this spread throughout the framework.

-<b>#2: Command Line (CLI): "The command line is a text interface for your computer.
+<b>#2: Command Line (CLI):</b>
+"The command line is a text interface for your computer.
 It's a program that takes in commands, which it passes on to the computer's operating system to run."
 These days, command line interfaces as they’re known — or “CLI” for short — are still used by software developers.
 To install the Meteor framework on our computers, and then interact with that software, we have to work with the command line.

+<b>#3: Leaderboard:</b>
-<b>#3: Leaderboard: Leaderboard is an example application that was designed by the Meteor Development Group to show off what Meteor could do with very few lines of code.
+Leaderboard is an example application that was designed by the Meteor Development Group to show off what Meteor could do with very few lines of code.
 Leaderboard has since been replaced by more advanced examples on the official website, but it is our example project for two main reasons:
 First, the application already exists.
 It’s something we can play with, and that means we can get a good idea of what we’re trying to build before we write a single line of code.
 Second, the application is simple.
 This means we don’t have to worry about the conceptual aspect of building the software (which is usually the most difficult part).
 Instead, we can focus on learning Meteor itself.
 To get hands-on time with Leaderboard, visit leaderboard2.meteor.com and, while